+DES-3800:admin#show link_aggregation

-DES-3800:4#show link_aggregation
+Command: show link_aggregation

-Command: show link_aggregation Link Aggregation Algorithm = MAC-source-dest
+Link Aggregation Algorithm = MAC-source-dest

-Master Port :1

-Member Port : 5-10
+Group ID : 1 Master Port : 1 Member Port : 5-10

 Active Port :

 Status : Disabled

 Flooding Port : 5

-DES-3800:4#

-config lacp_p ports Purpose Used to configure settings for LACP compliant ports.
+config lacp o_ports Purpose Used to configure settings for LACP compliant ports.
 Syntax config lacp_ports <portlist> mode [active passive]</portlist> Description This command is used to configure ports that have been previously designated as LACP ports (see create link_aggregation).
 Parameters <portlist> - Specifies a port or range of ports to be configured. mode - Select the mode to determine if LACP ports will process LACP control frames.</portlist> active - Active LACP ports are capable of processing and sending LACP control frames.
 This allows LACP compliant devices to negotiate the aggregated link so the group may be changed dynamically as needs require.
 In order to utilize the ability to change an aggregated port group, that is, to add or subtract ports from the group, at least one of the participating devices must designate LACP ports as active.
 Both devices must support LACP. passive - LACP ports that are designated as passive cannot process LACP control frames.
 In order to allow the linked port group to negotiate adjustments and make changes dynamically, at one end of the connection must have "active" LACP ports (see above).
-Restrictions Only administrator-level users can issue this command.
+Restrictions User Account Command Level - Administrator and Operator show lacp_port Purpose Used to display current LACP port mode settings.
+Syntax show lacp_port { <portlist>}</portlist> Description This command will display the LACP mode settings as they are currently configured.
+Parameters <portlist> - Specifies a port or range of ports to be configured.
+If no parameter is specified, the system will display the current LACP status for all ports.</portlist> Restrictions User Account Command Level - All